Peter Kennaugh: Bora–Hansgrohe (2018–2019)

 He started his season at the 2018 Tour Down Under.

 Post-racing career

 In 2019, Kennaugh joined ITV4's coverage of the Tour de France as a pundit alongside Gary Imlach, following the departure of Chris Boardman the previous year.
-Boardman returned as a pundit for the 2020 Tour, however Kennaugh continued his role alongside Boardman and Imlach.
+Boardman returned as a pundit for the 2020 Tour, however, and Kennaugh continued his role alongside Boardman and Imlach.

+In 2024, he announced he would be joining Astana Qazaqstan Team as a director sportif.